Parasrampura

 Parasrampura is a town in Jhunjhunu district of Rajasthan in India.
 It is located 43 km south east of Mandawa and has the distinction of having the best-preserved and oldest fresco paintings in the Shekhawati region.
 A magnificent cenotaph (Chhatri) was erected in Maharao Shardul Singh's (Ruler of Jhunjhunu) memory at Parasrampura by his heirs.
 Parasrampura was conquered by Maharao Shardul Singh before invading Jhunjhunu.

-After that Thakur Bhawani Singh (Grand son of Rawal Nawal Singh ji of Nawalgarh and great grand son of Maharao Shardul Singh set their Thikana as Parasrampura.
+After that Thakur Bhawani Singh (Grand son of Rawal Nawal Singh ji of Nawalgarh and great-grandson of Maharao Shardul Singh set their Thikana as Parasrampura.